14th Army (People's Republic of China): 14th Army

 In September 1992 42nd Infantry Division was disbanded.

 In October 1996, 41st Infantry Division was transferred to People's Armed Police's control as 41st Armed Police Mobile Division.

 In 1998, Tank Brigade, 14th Army was renamed as Armored Brigade, 14th Army.

 In late 2011, Armored Brigade, 14th Army was redesignated as 18th Armored Brigade.

 In late 2013, both the 31st Infantry Division and 40th Infantry Division were split into two brigades.
 The army became an "all-brigade" formation.

-From 2014 to 2016, the army was composed of: